wso2/docs-is/en/docs/using-wso2-identity-server/mutual-TLS-with-client-id-and-secret-using-OIDC.md

     </EventListener>
     ```

-3. For the authentication to be successful , the certificate which is
+3. For the authentication to be successful, the certificate which is
     imported to the `           client-truststore.jks          ` in
     `           <IS_Home>/repository/resources/security          `
     should be the same as the certificate which is available in the